Kakyire/Kakyire/README.md

 ### Hi there, I'm Daniel -(Kakyire) 👋

-## A self-taught Mobile App Developer, Graphic Designer.
+## A self-taught Mobile App Developer.
 <!--

 - 🔭 I’m currently working on ...